 The risk was divided in that, when a distributor acquired a film, he paid the producer in instalments according to the progress of the film, who in turn got cash from his exhibitors, who expected to screen the said film.
 Finally, at the time of release, the main cinemas in major cities where the film would get its premier release, would pool in, so that the distributor could take the delivery of the film.
 It was a well-established way of doing business.

 That era of bonhomie, brotherhood and cooperation is now as good as over.
 The business has moved online and the face-to-face, personal touch is missing.
 Also, the one who takes decisions on the various aspects of business has no stake.
 He happens to be in film trade but could very well be marketing some consumer goods the next day.

 Of course, the scope of business has gone up manifold.
 A company now has work divided between various departments, unlike earlier when a distribution office ran with a boss, a typist-cum-operator, an accountant and a peon.
 Now, big corporate film companies employ manpower in hundreds.
 Nobody has either the time or the inclination to visit the other’s office, share meals or mingle.
 There is too much to do when a new film is due for release.

-Welcome to the soulless way of doing film [email protected] Box Office
+Welcome to the soulless way of doing film business.@The Box Office

 * This week, Ayushmann Khurana comes back with another release, “Bala”.
 The film enjoys great reports, and has taken an impressive start.
 It is already predicted to be a hit.